 Within manufacturing, there are different types of machines that take advantage of CNC.
 These include:

 - Plasma cutters

 In addition, there are many other components and tools used within such machines, including:

 - Cylindrical grinders

 - Wood routers

-The most common choice of materials used to create customized precision components for CNC machining are plastic and metals such as stainless steel and aluminum.
+The most common choice of materials used to create customized precision components for CNC machining is plastic and metals such as stainless steel and aluminum.
 The type of material depends on the task in hand and is determined on its resistance, strength, and, if necessary, electrical and thermal conductivity.

 The Advantages of CNC Machining Within Manufacturing

 There are many reasons why the use of CNC machining is so beneficial – the most obvious of which are:

 - True sustainability: High levels of accuracy mean reduced wastage, and the tech doesn’t demand the use of such additional materials.
 It also eliminates the use of other parts, such as sanders or drills, because everything necessary is included within the main body.
 Overall this leads to a dramatically reduced need for a variety of components.